JisuPatrickPark/Augmentor_customizing/README.md

    - RandomScale : resize the size of input image by random variable.

 2. Change original parameters into random variable.

+3. Add csv_operation module for Augmentor.

-# How to use
+# How to install

 1. Install Augmentor package using pip install.